FaoTom/All_my_Projects/README.md

 ## Advanced Statistics for Physics Analysis
 As the title, this is a course on advanced statistics methods.
 The exam is about a written test, seven assignments throughout the course and a final project in R. Me and other two guys had the pleasure to work on the customer service calls dataset of UNOX s.p.a., and with advanced method such as Markok Chain Monte Carlo and JAGS sampling we have been able to carry out some useful insights for the company, and to pass successfully the final examination.

+## Management and Analysis of Physics Datasets
+This is an annual course at Phyisics of Data.
+It is divided in two parts (module A and module B) for the two semesters.

+### modA

+### modB

 ## Betty the robot
 During the summer, when I was 16, I tried to build from scratch a kind of robot vacuum cleaner with Arduino.
 My grandfather helped me with the iron skeleton, and the result was a machine able to see and avoid obsatcles.